MeirionHughes/pipeline-linq/README.md

 console.log(result);
 ```

-By default the call to `linq` returns the synchronous pipeline, you can switch to the async equivalents by passing through `true` at the end of most supporting methods.
+By default the call to `linq` returns the synchronous query, you can switch to the async equivalents by passing through `true` at the end of most supporting methods.

-Converting to an async pipeline will cause all subsequent method calls to be evaluated using the `Symbol.asyncIterator` and you must await the resulting promise or use `for-await` to iterate.
+Converting to an async query will cause all subsequent method calls to be evaluated using the `Symbol.asyncIterator` and you must await the resulting promise or use `for-await` to iterate the query.

 ```ts
 import {linq} from 'pipeline-linq'